CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-08-12-clamp-optimization.md

        │    └──jmp     32e                                                                ▒
 ```

 Still un-optimized, but a lot cleaner than our std::vector implementation.
 Furthermore, you can see we don't have a branch anymore for our clamp.
-It's been replaced by a `cmovg`, which conditionally moves a value based on the result of the previous compare (`cmp`).
+It has been replaced by a `cmovg`, which conditionally moves a value if it is greater than another based on the result of the previous compare (`cmp`).

 In previous blog posts, we've looked at how branchless alternatives to code are often beneficial because of the large price of branch misprediction.
-Let's measure run our benchmark to see how much performance improved by getting rid of the branch on `std::vector` overhead.
+Let's measure run our benchmark to see how much performance improved by getting rid of the branch and `std::vector` operator overhead.

 Here are the performance results: